Common keyhole limpet

 Diodora graeca

-- live animal / side view 2
+- live animal / lateral view 2

 Common keyhole limpet